GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

     processed in order.
 To completely specify which row to be read, use ``GMT_GRID_ROW_BY_ROW_MANUAL`` instead.

+If you need to read the same resource more than once you should add the bitflag GMT_IO_RESET to the given ``mode``.

 Import from a memory location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^